Yasmin-maker1/Emergency-Department-Wait-Time-Prediction-Using-Machine-Learning/README.md

 ## Project Overview

 This repository contains the full project for **CSCI-7090-A-O1E — Data Science & Machine Learning** at Georgia Southern University.
-The project applies Machine Learning (ML) to predict Emergency Department (ED) wait times and length of stay (LOS) using the Hospital Emergency Room dataset from Kaggle.
+The project applies Machine Learning (ML) to predict Emergency Department (ED) length of stay (LOS) as a continuous variable using the publicly available Hospital Emergency Room Visits dataset (Kaggle, CC0 license).

-By synthesizing research from 2022–2025, this project evaluates the effectiveness of gradient boosting models (XGBoost, LightGBM) and addresses critical research gaps identified in our systematic literature review:
+We extend prior work along four axes typically treated in isolation in the recent ED-ML literature:

-- **Continuous Regression:** Moving beyond binary classification to predict exact wait times in minutes.
+- **Continuous Regression:** predicting ED LOS in minutes rather than the binary "prolonged vs. not prolonged" classification used in most published studies.
-- **Triage-Level Segmentation:** Analyzing performance across all 5 ESI (Emergency Severity Index) levels.
+- **Triage-Level Segmentation:** evaluating model performance across all five Emergency Severity Index (ESI) levels rather than collapsing to a single pooled metric.
-- **Explainable AI:** Utilizing SHAP (SHapley Additive exPlanations) for clinical transparency.
+- **Explainable AI:** applying SHAP TreeExplainer to the best gradient-boosted model and reporting global feature importance for clinical interpretability.
-- **Reproducibility:** Using a publicly available dataset with no credentialing required.
+- **Demographic Fairness Audit:** disaggregating MAE and RMSE across race/ethnicity, gender, and age group to surface subgroup-level disparities that pooled metrics hide.

-- **Fairness Analysis:** Assessing model performance across demographic subgroups (race, gender, age group).
+To our knowledge this is the first study to combine all four on a single publicly accessible dataset.

 ---